Aryaman73/aryaman73.github.io/content/posts/j1-visa-guide.md

 tags: ["2023"]
 ---

-In many ways, getting the visa for my US internship was harder than getting the internship itself, because there is no Blind 75 to help you get through bureaucracy.
-Though there is a lot of information online, it can feel scattered and hard to find.
+In many ways, getting the visa for my US internship was harder than getting the internship itself - after all, there is no Leetcode to help you get through USCIS bureaucracy.
+Though there is some information online, it can feel scattered and hard to find.
 This is particularly true for non-Canadian citizens since we have an additional interview at the US Consulate.
 That’s where this guide (hopefully) comes in.

 Before I begin, here are some excellent guides made by other UW students you may want to check out as well: